 The Wirraway plane saw active service during the Second World War, with the No. 4 Operational Training Unit formed with Wirraways at the nearby RAAF Base Williamtown in 1942.
-Now, more than 70 years later, Wirraway remembers the past and secures the future, with many Defence members to one day call Wirraway home.

 The name remembers a time when aviation was exciting and adventurous—the same sentiments and emotions will be shared by inspired families, embarking on their own adventures as they move to Wirraway.